In 2026, your website is judged twice, and only one judge is human

 Mobile Responsiveness

-Performance & Speed
+Performance & Core Web Vitals

 Clarity of Purpose

-Every page should immediately answer two questions: "What is this page about?" and "What should I do next?"
+Every page should immediately answer two questions: what is this page about, and what should I do next?
 Web design without intentional structure confuses rather than converts.

-Trust Signals
+Trust Signals & Machine Readability

 What the web design process actually looks like